This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Trim any dangly bits from the wings, because they will burn on the grill anyway.
+- Trim excess fat or skin from the wings, because they will burn on the grill anyway and pat dry with paper towels.

 - In a bowl large enough to hold the wings, whisk together the oil, mashed garlic, salt, pepper and spicy chili powder.